devconcept/multer-gridfs-storage/README.md

 > Normally you shouldn't use this function unless you want granular control of your file ids because auto-generated identifiers are guaranteed to be unique.

-Please note that the identifiers must conform to the MongoDb spec for ObjectID, that is, a 24 bytes hex string, 12 byte binary string or a Number.

 #### metadata

 Type: **Function**

 Not required

-A function to control the metadata associated to the file.
+A function to control the metadata object associated to the file.

 This function is called with the `req`, `file` and `callback` parameters and is used to store metadata with the file.